 \subsection{Perseus cluster}

-To provide a first test of the aforementioned methodology, we make use of the exquisite data provided by the Euclid Early Release Observations of the Perseus cluster \citep{Kluge2025, Cuillandre2025}.
-In this release, \citet{Kluge2025} provide ICL measurements up to $\sim 1/3$ of the virial radius of the cluster in two filters.
+To provide a first test of the aforementioned method, we used the exquisite data provided by the Euclid Early Release Observations of the Perseus cluster \citep{Kluge2025, Cuillandre2025}.
+In this release, \citet{Kluge2025} provide ICL measurements up to about one-third of the virial radius of the cluster in two filters.
 The ICL profile was computed making use of isophotal and iso-density contours to take into account the ellipticity of the ICL, and careful processing to reach a limit surface brightness of 27 mag sec$^{-2}$.

-We extract the BCG+ICL radial surface brightness from the double S\'ersic fit of the $H_\text{E}$ filter.
-As in \citet{Kluge2025}, we derive the intra-cluster stellar mass density profile using Equation (1) in \citet{Montes2014} assuming a $M/L=1.02$ \citep{Vazdekis2016}.
+We extracted the BCG+ICL radial surface brightness from the double S\'ersic fit of the $H_\text{E}$ filter.
+As in \citet{Kluge2025}, we derived the intracluster stellar mass density profile using Equation (1) of \citet{Montes2014} assuming a $M/L=1.02$ \citep{Vazdekis2016}.

-Once the intra-cluster stellar mass density profile of the Perseus cluster is obtained, the cluster mass profile is derived as described in Section~\ref{sec:methods}.
+After we obtained the intracluster stellar mass density profile of the Perseus cluster, the cluster mass profile was derived as described in Section~\ref{sec:methods}.
 The resulting profile is shown in Figure~\ref{fig:perseus}.
-The 1- and 2-$\sigma$ confidence intervals are shown as gray shades.
+The 1 and 2$\sigma$ confidence intervals are shown as gray shades.
 The obtained M$_{200}$ (R$_{200}$) are shown as dashed horizontal (vertical) black lines.
 The same is shown in gray for M$_{500}$ (R$_{500}$), although for Perseus both lines overlap due to the flatness of the mass profile at $\gtrsim 1$ Mpc.
-The region where the intra-cluster stellar density profile has been extrapolated assuming a power-law is indicated with a red shade.
+The region where the intracluster stellar density profile has been extrapolated assuming a power-law is indicated with a red shade.
 For the Perseus cluster, we include mass estimates from galaxy velocity dispersion \citep{Aguerri2020, Meusinger2020} and X-ray \citep{Simionescu2011}.
 The recovered mass of Perseus from the ICL is $M_{200} = 2.4^{+1.3}_{-0.9} \,\times 10^{15}\,\text{M}_\odot$.
 The mass profile is mostly consistent with observations, especially with the cluster mass measure of \citet{Meusinger2020} computed from a sample of 286 spectroscopically confirmed galaxy members.